 Clothing

 Clothing can turn out to be expensive, if you go by designer labels.
 But, this is not the case in Kuwait alone.
 There is little need for winter clothing.
 Given, the hot climate in the region, plenty of clothing is unnecessary.
 Office wear for men is mostly shirt and tie, with the exception of formal occasions.
-Here are the approximate budgets

-Pair of Jeans - KWD7 to KWD25
+Pair of Jeans – KWD6 to KWD25

 A pair of men leather business shoes - KD15 to KD50